Scientology and the occult: "Original" OT 8

-Operating Thetan level VIII is the highest level of auditing in Scientology.
+Operating Thetan Level 8 is the highest level of auditing in Scientology.
 It is known as "The Truth Revealed".
 It was initially released to select high-ranking public Scientologists in 1988.

 In OT VIII, dated 1980, Hubbard explains the document is intended for circulation only after his death.
 Its purpose is to explain the untold story of Hubbard's life's work.
 Hubbard explains that the reader has "undoubtedly heard pieces of data over the years that hinted at the greater untold reality of my mission here on Earth" but "the story was never written, nor spoken...
 It is only now that I feel it safe to release the information".

 Hubbard mentions the Book of Revelation and its prophecy of a time when "an arch-enemy of Christ, referred to as the anti-Christ, will reign".
 According to Hubbard, the "anti-Christ represents the forces of Lucifer".
 Hubbard writes "My mission could be said to fulfill the Biblical promise represented by this brief anti-Christ period."

 In the document, Hubbard also teaches that "the historic Jesus was not nearly the sainted figure [he] has been made out to be.
 In addition to being a lover of young boys and men. he was given to uncontrollable bursts of temper and hatred".

 Authenticity

 The document was posted to the Internet in 1995 as part of the Fishman papers.
-The Church of Scientology denies the document's authenticity, though notable defectors have described receiving the document as part of their training for the rank of OT8.
+The Church of Scientology denies the document's authenticity, though notable defectors have described receiving the document as part of their training for the rank of OT VIII.

-George White, a public scientologist who had received OT8 in the summer of 1988, asserts the document is authentic.
-Frank Oliver, a former operative with Scientology's Office of Special Affairs, reports having discovered the document in the church's archives.
-Jesse Prince, former second-in-command of Scientology's Religious Technology Center, reports that OTVIII was revised after early participants were "horribly upset" by the content.
+George White, a public Scientologist who had received OT VIII in the summer of 1988, says the document is authentic.
+Frank Oliver, a former operative with Scientology's Office of Special Affairs, discovered the document in the church's archives.
+Jesse Prince, former second-in-command of Scientology's Religious Technology Center, reports that OT VIII was revised after early participants were "horribly upset" by the content.